Have you prepared your home for winter?

 You should regularly check that your smoke and carbon monoxide alarms are functioning correctly and not low on battery power.
 It’s a quick job that will give you lasting peace of mind.
 Many fires start in the kitchen so never leave any cooking unattended.

 With temperatures dropping during December, it’s a good idea to check the loft to see whether you need additional insulation.
 Lagging pipes and water tanks will prevent heat escaping while also reducing the risk of ice forming and the plumbing problems it can cause.
-Leaving the heating on low when you are not there should also help.
+It’s also a good idea to leave your heating on at a low temperature even when you’re not there, to help prevent things like frozen or burst pipes.

 Windows and doors